June 23-29, 2013 is National Lightning Safety Week.

 It is a myth that if you are outside in a thunderstorm, you should seek shelter under a tree to stay dry.
 The reality is that being underneath a tree is the second leading activity for lightning causalities.
 Getting wet is far less dangerous than being struck by lightning!

 While being in a house is a safe place to shelter from lightning, there are still some ways you are vulnerable from lightning.
 A house is a safe place to be as long as you avoid anything that conducts electricity.
 This means staying off corded phones, electrical appliances, wires, TV cables, computers, plumbing, metal doors, and windows.
 Windows are hazardous for two reasons.
 The first is the wind generated during a thunderstorm can blow objects into the window, breaking it and causing glass to shatter.
 Secondly, in older homes, in rare instances lightning can come through cracks in the sides of the windows.
 Some think that if you are trapped outside and lightning is about to strike you should lie flat on the ground.
 This is a myth, and lying flat on the ground actually increases your chance of being hit by a ground current.
-If you are caught outside in a thunderstorm keep moving toward a safe shelter or crouch down on the balls of your feet and become the smallest object you can become.
+If you are caught outside in a thunderstorm keep moving toward a safe shelter.

-For additional information please contact the National Weather Service Office in Jackson, Mississippi.
+For additional information please contact the National Weather Service Office in Jackson, Mississippi or visit the Lightning Safety Awareness Week website.